patricktokeeffe/ch4-plume-study/readme.md

 ![Analyzer setup diagram](img/analyzer-setup.png)

 ## Data stuff

 Raw measurements are stored at 10Hz and, where appropriate, aggregated to 1-min values.
 Data is retained to microSD card memory; there is no telemetry component.

+Two data tables files are generated each time the datalogger is started or after 12 hours of runtime.
+Runs are distinguished by a numeric filename suffix.

+* `ch4plume-tsdata`: raw time-series data recorded at 10Hz
+* `ch4plume-stats`: one-minute aggregations of select values; more for quality control

+Field names (columns) contain a prefix indicating the data source.
+Refer to comments for a brief description, or the relevant instrument manual for more details on a particular field.

+* `csat3b`: sonic anemometer
+* `ugga`: methane analyzer
+* `gps`: GPS receiver
+* `logger`: data logger

 ## References